 And then there’s K.B.
 Owen’s Dangerous and Unseemly, the first of her historical mysteries featuring Concordia Wells.
 Concordia teaches at Hartford Women’s College in the last years of the 19th Century, a time when young ladies are not expected to have a career once they marry.
 Certainly they’re not expected to take an interest in crime, let alone investigate it.
 In this novel, Concordia agrees to help with the school’s production of The Scottish Play, but ends up doing most of the direction.
 The main plot thread in this novel is the murder of Bursar Ruth Lyman, and Concordia’s search for the truth about the murderer.
 But readers also get the chance to go ‘behind the scenes’ as the students put their production together.

 Village concerts, plays and pantos, and school-related productions, are all interesting in that they involve ‘regular’ people who also perform.
 The people on stage could be accountants, lab assistants, aspiring chemists or just about anything else.
 This lets the author pull in characters’ personal lives as well as the personas they have onstage.
 And that can make for an absorbing story.

-*NOTE: The title of this post is a line from Bob Seger’s Feel Like a Number.
+*NOTE: The title of this post is a line from Irving Berlin’s There’s No Business Like Show Business.